KenKundert/inform/README.rst

 full_stop(string):
-    Adds a period to the end of the string if needed (if the last character is no a period, question mark or exclamation mark).
+    Adds a period to the end of the string if needed (if the last character is not a period, question mark or exclamation mark).
 It applies str() to its argument, so it is generally a suitable replacement for str in str(exception) when trying extract an error message from an exception.